o-t-w/blog/src/content/blog/prefix.md

 ```

 You might as well type that out by hand as _there will never be_ a standardised non-prefixed version of `box-orient` or `display: box`.
 Chrome looks set on implementing an improved non-prefixed [line-clamp](https://groups.google.com/a/chromium.org/g/blink-dev/c/CWP5rb--Gyk), which won't rely on setting any other esoteric obsolete properties.

+There are a great many prefixed properties for styling scrollbars.
+These are not a web standard and will never be a web standard, but they do still work in Chrome and Safari.
+The standard properties for styling scrollbars are `scrollbar-width` and `scrollbar-color`, which have never required a prefix.

+`-webkit-fill-available`/`-moz-available` still [requires a prefix](https://caniuse.com/mdn-css_properties_width_stretch).
+This is an incredibly niche property which you probably shouldn't use.
+It might be standardised as `stretch`.

+`box-decoration-break` requires a `-webkit` prefix in Chrome/Edge/Samsung Internet and Safari.
+Chrome looks set to [unprefix this property](https://groups.google.com/a/chromium.org/g/blink-dev/c/PyIR0yUMYsM/m/gaeyFfCIAgAJ).

 ## Updates since this article was first published